robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/engines/mergetree-table-engine-family/merge-performance-final-optimize-by.md

----
-title: "Merge performance and OPTIMIZE FINAL"
+#Merge performance and OPTIMIZE FINAL
 linkTitle: "Merge performance and OPTIMIZE FINAL"
 description: >
     Merge performance and OPTIMIZE FINAL DEDUPLICATE BY expr